lhqing/whole_mouse_brain/README.md

 - other helper function for working with metadata
 - Automated annotation framework
 - All final analysis results

-I will keep this as private repo until publish

 ## Code organization
 ![code_org.jpg](wmb.mindnode/QuickLook/Preview.jpg)